Chicago-Digital/Solid-App-Framework/README.md

 * Create new app in Partner Portal
 * Create new site in BC (to use as a sandbox)
 * Enable Liquid on that site
 * Download framework
 * Load into local version of your site
 * Update app folder name to match your app key
 * If using dreamweaver do not let it update the links to the files
-*	Search an replace old app key with new app key for the entire folder
+* Update menu.json
 * Update Manifest Json
-*	Update menu.json
 * Upload to new site

 ## Before Finalizing
 *	Make sure the delete message is correct and update if not (_assets/app/_delete-message.inc)